 When we think of those goods the poor are stripped of daily, there are probably several key items that come to mind: food, water and shelter, to name a few.
-In reflecting on the Democratic Republic of Congo, we see a country rich in resources and yet a people driven into poverty.
+We so often see countries rich in resources and yet the people of those countries are in poverty.
 How do we ensure that the wonders of the natural world are used in a sustainable, equitable way?
 Giving a man a fish, as the old adage goes, only solves the problem for the day.